 Please note that a determination of reasonableness and necessity of costs for light refreshments/snacks and meals will be made on a case by case basis and included in a Terms and Conditions document at the time of the award of a grant.

 What is the difference between the Budget we must provide on the form 424A and the Detailed Budget narrative that the solicitation notice also requires us to include?

-All proposals are evaluated for eligibility and all eligible proposals are then reviewed using a 100-point scale by review panels.
-When grants are being awarded in the EPA Regions, each respective Regional Office will establish a panel of experts to review the eligible proposals for projects to be conducted in that Region.
-When grants are being awarded from the Headquarters Office of Environmental Education, that office will establish a panel of experts to review eligible proposals.
+All applications are evaluated for eligibility and all eligible applications are then reviewed using a 100-point scale by review panels.
+When grants are being awarded in the EPA Regions, each respective Regional Office will establish a panel of experts to review the eligible applications for projects to be conducted in that Region.
+When grants are being awarded from the Headquarters Office of Environmental Education, that office will establish a panel of experts to review eligible applications.
 Each panel will include reviewers knowledgeable in the field of environmental education and relevant environmental and conservation fields.
 Each panel will be comprised of EPA staff and/or external peer reviewers approved by the EPA.
-Proposals will be reviewed and scored based on specific criteria established for each section of the proposal, and then will be ranked based on the reviewers' scores, and the scores and rankings will be provided to the EPA Headquarters or Regional Selection Official(s) for final funding decisions.
+Applications will be reviewed and scored based on specific criteria established for each section of the application, and then will be ranked based on the reviewers' scores, and the scores and rankings will be provided to the EPA Headquarters or Regional Selection Official(s) for final funding decisions.
 More information can be found in Section V of the solicitation notice.

 Who makes the selection for grants?